WomensLaw serves and supports all survivors.

 What does it mean to document my evidence?

-• keep (preserve) evidence of abuse; or
+• printing out emails that show evidence of abuse;

 • what the abuser did or said;